Starting a centre-based ECE service

 Once you have registered your ECE centre(s) and have been operating for approximately one month, your chosen verifier will arrange a time to visit.
 There will be a charge for this initial verification visit.

 When building work is complete, ensure you apply to your local council for a Compliance Schedule and, if required for your service, a Schedule of Fitness.
-Code compliance ensures that the completed building complies with the Building Act 2004.
+Code compliance ensures that the completed building complies with the Building Act 2004(external link).
 A code compliance certificate must be issued to you before the Ministry of Education can grant you a probationary licence to operate.

 National Poisons and Hazardous Chemicals Information Centre